tomakant/glassycrawl/README.md

 The code for this project was written primarily in python, leveraging the following libraries: sklearn, pandas, numpy, NLTK, and wordcloud.
 On the web development side, HTML, CSS, Javascript, Flask, and Twitter Bootstrap were used to build out the web app.

 ###Using GlassyCrawl
+Search for companies based on certain attributes such as work life balance, great coworkers or free lunches.
+Search for individual employers to return word clouds of frequently occurring words in pros and cons reviews.

 ![alt text](https://github.com/tomakant/glassycrawl/blob/master/static/_images/web_app.png "WebApp")